harness/developer-hub/docs/continuous-integration/use-ci/caching-ci-data/multilayer-caching.md

 ## Configure multilayer caching

-The following steps demonstrate how to configure multilayer caching in one stage of a CI pipeline.
+Follow these steps to configure multilayer caching in one stage of a CI pipeline.

 :::tip